Best Euro account in the US 2026

 • HSBC Global Money Account: Hold 8 currencies, no fee to open an account.
 Manage your money through a mobile app – there’s no debit card, but you can send global transfers easily in a selection of currencies

-• OFX Global Currency Account: Business owners and freelancers can hold and exchange 7 currencies, and receive payments from customers and platforms easily.
+• OFX Global Business Account: Business owners and freelancers can hold and exchange 25+ currencies, and receive payments from customers and platforms easily.
 Currency exchange uses a small markup on the mid-market rate

 Conclusion: What is the best Euro account in the US?

-If you need to transact in euros frequently, a EUR account can save you time and money, and make it easier to ride out changes in the USD/EUR exchange rate.
+If you need to transact in euros frequently, a EUR account can save you time and money, and make it easier to ride out changes in the USD to EUR exchange rate.
 However, the main US banks don’t have a great range of euro accounts on offer – especially for personal customers.

 The good news is that there are several great online providers which may be able to offer you the perfect EUR account, whether you’re a personal or business customer, freelancer or online seller.
 Use this guide to kickstart your research and find your perfect match.